standardebooks/manual/8-typography.rst

 		<p>5 − 2 = 3</p>

 #.
-En-dashes (:utf:`–` or U+2013) are used to indicate a numeric or date range; to indicate a relationships where two concepts are connected by the word “to,” for example a distance between locations or a range between numbers; or to indicate a connection in location between two places.
-En-dashes are preceded and followed by the invisible word joiner glyph (U+2060).
+En dashes (:utf:`–` or U+2013) are used to indicate a numeric or date range; to indicate a relationships where two concepts are connected by the word “to,” for example a distance between locations or a range between numbers; or to indicate a connection in location between two places.
+En dashes are preceded and followed by the invisible word joiner glyph (U+2060).

 	.. code:: html